 We have already replaced almost 9,000 street lights in Wirral with new LED light bulbs.

-In September 2019 we will start replacing the remaining 26,000 inefficient street lights across the borough with efficient LED light bulbs.
+In September 2019 we started work to replace the remaining 26,000 inefficient street lights across the borough with efficient LED light bulbs.

 Wirral Council has also carried out a survey of all of its lamp posts.
 Over the next two years we will be replacing approximately 9,200 lamp post columns.